jeffreymorganio/responsive-youtube-jekyll-tag/README.md

 ## About

-This Jekyll plugin uses Bootstrap's CSS to embed responsive YouTube videos.
+This Jekyll plugin uses Twitter Bootstrap's CSS to embed responsive YouTube videos using a Liquid tag.
+The page must include Bootstrap.

 ## Usage: